-There has been considerable research effort into quickly sampling from the non central $ \chi^2 $ distribution by various approximating distributions \citep{johnson1995continuous,sankaran1959non,abdel1954approximate,wilson1931distribution,hoaglin1977direct,shea1991algorithm,best1975algorithm,rice1968uniform}, with the most notable being an approximation using Gaussian random variables by \citet{abdel1954approximate}.
-Ultimately though, none of these approximate the inverse cumulative distribution function, so do not give rise to an obvious coupling mechanism for multilevel Monte Carlo simulations, whereas our framework does.
+There has been considerable research effort into quickly sampling from the non-central $ \chi^2 $ distribution by various approximating distributions \citep{johnson1995continuous,sankaran1959non,abdel1954approximate,wilson1931distribution,hoaglin1977direct,shea1991algorithm,best1975algorithm,rice1968uniform}, with the most notable being an approximation using Gaussian random variables by \citet{abdel1954approximate}, (and a similar type of approximation by \citet{sankaran1959non}).
+With the exception of \citet{abdel1954approximate} and \citet{sankaran1959non}, the remaining methods do not directly approximate the inverse cumulative distribution function, so do not give rise to an obvious coupling mechanism for multilevel Monte Carlo simulations, whereas our framework does.
+The schemes by \citet{abdel1954approximate} and \citet{sankaran1959non}, both of which require evaluating $ \Phi^{-1} $, are appropriate for comparison to our scheme.
 Hence, our approximation scheme, while modest in its sophistication, appears novel research in this direction.

-For approximating the non central $ \chi^2 $ distribution, we simplify our considerations by taking $ \nu $ to be fixed, and thus the distribution then only has the parameter $ \lambda $ varying.
-While this may appear a gross simplification, $ \nu $ is independent of the numerical method's parameters and so is a constant, and thus this simplification is appropriate.
+For approximating the non-central $ \chi^2 $ distribution, we simplify our considerations by taking $ \nu $ to be fixed, and thus the distribution then only has the parameter $ \lambda $ varying.
+While this may appear a gross simplification, in the financial applications $ \nu $ is a model constant independent of the numerical method's parameters, and thus this simplification is appropriate.

 We define the function $ P_x(\cdot;y) $ for $ x > 0 $ and $ 0 < y < 1 $ as

 This is because $ P_x(\cdot;y) $ is better scaled than $ C^{-1}_{\nu}(\cdot;\lambda) $ for the range of possible parameters, with the limits